Mount Merapi: Etymology

-The name Merapi is a compound of Sanskrit Meru meaning "mountain" with Javanese api which means "fire".
-Thus Merapi can be loosely translated as "Mountain of Fire" or "Fire Mountain".
+The name Merapi is a compound word of Sanskrit Meru meaning "mountain" with Javanese api which means "fire".
+The term Merapi can be loosely translated as "Mountain of Fire" or "Fire Mountain".

 According to Mahdi (2005), the name of the volcano "Merapi" is derived from an Old Malay affixation of the Old Malay word api (fire) with the prefix, mər- which is believed to be an ancestor of the ber- prefix of modern Malay and Indonesian.
 He also believes that the same applies to the name of the volcano, Mount Marapi of West Sumatra.
 If mər- is indeed the ancestor of modern Malay and Indonesian ber-, then that would make the name of the volcano morphologically identical to the Malay and Indonesian word berapi (to spew out fire) which, combined with the word, gunung (mountain), would make up the modern Malay and Indonesian word for "volcano", gunung berapi.